Lost, Stolen, or Damaged Cards

 Note

-Instead of reporting a card as lost or stolen, your customers might want to temporarily freeze a card.
+Instead of reporting a card as lost or stolen, your cardholders might want to temporarily freeze the card.
 See Freezing cards in the Card Statuses guide for more information.

 Lost or stolen cards